Alina-Schmitz/Alina-Schmitz.github.io/_pages/research.md

 permalink: /research/
 author_profile: true
 ---
 Below you find an overview of my research interests and topics of expertise.
-In each topic you find a short summary of my research, and the bibliography of selected publications within this field of research.​
+In each topic, you find a short summary of my research and selected publications.

 ## [Socioeconomic and Gender Inequalities in Health Across the Life Course](/research/inequalities)